 The percentage of international students enrolled in first-entry undergraduate programs (33.1%) is higher than the percentage in second-entry professional programs (16.1%) and doctorate programs (12.4%), although the percentage of international students varies greatly by academic discipline.

 Chinese students make up 55.3% of all international students at the University of Toronto, with 13,167 enrolled as of the fall of 2024.
-Since 2022, however, the number of Chinese international students has started to decline.
+However, the number of Chinese international students has started to decline.
 Meanwhile, there is a notable rise in the number of foreign students from other nations.

 Read Also: Sustainability in Business | How business schools are preparing you for a sustainable career